 Requests for Zoom to restrict access to services on our platform

 We strive to limit the actions we take to only those necessary to comply with our legal obligations.
-Unless we determine that there has been a violation of our Terms of Service or Community Standards, we will not prevent our users from accessing our services if they are outside of the jurisdiction of the requesting government agency, or if they are not subject to applicable local law.
+Unless we determine that there has been a violation of our Terms of Service or Acceptable Use Guidelines, we will not prevent our users from accessing our services if they are outside of the jurisdiction of the requesting government agency or if they are not subject to applicable local law.

 Unless prohibited by law, we will attempt to notify those named in a request to restrict access.
 We will send notice to the email address associated with the account.

-Except for the circumstance where we receive a request from a legitimate government agency and we have a good faith belief that there is an emergency involving danger of death or serious physical injury to any person (a process for which will be outlined with governments directly), government personnel outside of the U.S. transmitting requests to restrict access should transmit them directly from their official government email address by submitting a request via the web form available here.
+Except for the circumstance where we receive a request from a legitimate government agency, and we have a good faith belief that there is an emergency involving danger of death or serious physical injury to any person (a process for which will be outlined with governments directly), government personnel located outside of the U.S. seeking to restrict access should request a Zoom Law Enforcement Response System (LERS) account with their official government email address and submit all requests via LERS here.

 Expert witness testimony and authentication of records

-We do not provide expert testimony support, except as required by applicable laws and regulations.
-Pursuant to law, our records are self-authenticating and should not require the testimony of a records custodian.
+We do not provide expert testimony support except as required by applicable laws and regulations.
+Pursuant to relevant law, our records are self-authenticating and should not require the testimony of a records custodian.
 If a special form of authentication is required in your jurisdiction, please attach it to your request.